jdart/Spex/README.md

 ### layout/one-column.php, layout/two-column.php, etc...

-Any file in the layout directory that is not base.php is considered a layout.
-If your site has one column and two column layout you might want to create one-column.php and two-column.php in your layout directory.
+Any file in the layout directory that is not _base.php is considered a layout.
+If your site has one column and two column layout you will want to create one-column.php and two-column.php in your layout directory.

 This file will have a variable `$template_output` available that has the output from your template (aka page render).